kitaioo/stream-sniper/README.md

 roblox stream sniper by Scream

 # todo
-- make it automatically search the server the moment its found.
+- maybe increase speeds to the max?